Property Damage by Tenant In Illinois

 Screening Prospective Tenants To Minimize Risk Of Future Property Damage

-As an Illinois landlord, one of the most important things you can do to reduce the risk of future property damage is thoroughly screen prospective tenants.
-This includes conducting extensive background and credit checks, as well as obtaining references from previous landlords or employers.
+As an Illinois landlord, one of the most important things you can do to reduce the risk of future property damage is to screen prospective tenants thoroughly.
+This includes conducting extensive background and credit checks and obtaining references from previous landlords or employers.

 Look for red flags, such as a history of property damage or repeated late payments.
 It is also critical to have a clear and detailed lease agreement that specifies the tenant’s responsibilities for property maintenance.